 Can you see puffins on the same trip?

-Yes, and mid-July is close to ideal.
-Tufted puffins are generally present at Haystack Rock from April through August — the rock hosts the second largest onshore tufted puffin colony in the continental United States — and the Awareness Program says the best viewing runs about 8 to 11 AM, when the birds are most active.
+Yes, but August is last call.
+Tufted puffins are generally present at Haystack Rock from April through August, after which they leave for winters on the open ocean — the rock hosts the second largest onshore tufted puffin colony in the continental United States — and the Awareness Program says the best viewing runs about 8 to 11 AM, when the birds are most active.
 Look toward the grassy patch on the rock's northeast side.

 Now overlay the tide table.
-On July 15 the walkable window runs until 10:50 AM, putting nearly three puffin-peak hours inside it.
-On July 16 the tide bottoms out at 8:54 AM, mid-puffin-hours.
-One early alarm, two spectacles.
+On August 13 the walkable window runs until 10:05 AM, putting about two puffin-peak hours inside it.
+On August 14 the tide bottoms out at 8:27 AM, mid-puffin-hours.
+The August 11–14 run is the season's final chance to pair the two: one early alarm, two spectacles.

 One safety note, from the people who own it